moonblade/Easter-egg-hunt-game/README.md

 The true genius of the book was that, there was an easter egg hidden in it (I found this out much later), which led to a series of increasingly challenging games, setup by the author, the winner of which would receive an original Delorean.
 By the time I got to it, only the [first level](http://anoraksalmanac.com/gate1/stacks/) was still up.
 I played it till I eventually found the easter egg in that game, directing players to the second gate, which was no longer active.
 Here's a [hand drawn map](https://imgur.com/a/STRSH#9hsHyBh) I used when playing the game.

 The book hooked me immediately, I was inspired by it to try and create something along the same vein.
 So I started brainstorming.
-In the book, the hero had to find three keys, copper, jade and crystal, each of which opened a door.
-A challenge awaiting the ones who opened the door.
-So I decided the game would have three parts, each of which would be further divided into two, a key and a door.
-The key level would helping to solve the door level.
+In the book, the hero had to find three keys, copper, jade and crystal, each of which opened a gate.
+A challenge awaiting the ones who opened the gate.
+So I decided the game would have three parts, each of which would be further divided into two, a key and a gate.
+The key level would helping to solve the gate level.

-Before I'd even gotten as far as designing the levels, I got another friend, B, to photoshop some awesome looking doors for the game.
+Before I'd even gotten as far as designing the levels, I got another friend, B, to photoshop some awesome looking gates for the game.
 Something that I never used in the end.
 Then again they were made by modifying the gate images Earnie Cline had commissioned of the easter egg hunt he'd made, so meh.

 I had a few ideas floating around in my head on how to design the levels, initially I wanted the first level to be a sort of find the object game, where a picture of a room would be presented and user could click any objects on the image and if they were interactible, it would be picked up.
 But I quickly gave up on it due to lack of technical skills needed to implement it.
 I also wanted to add an almanac, a sort of guide, here originally functioning as the rule list, and eventually gaining more and more importance.